Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: Introduction

-Count data have become popular outcome variables in studies in various areas, especially due to the growing availability of data on human and social behavior.
-One example is bicycle sharing programs, which have received increasing attention in recent years and have spread in many cities around the world.
-Growing concerns about global climate change, energy security and excessive motorization have led the widespread adoption of sustainable transportation strategies \citep{sha10}.
-The principle of bike sharing is simple: Individuals use bicycles whenever needed without the cost and responsibilities of bike ownership.
-Bike sharing programs typically cover bike purchase, maintenance, parking, and storage responsibilities.
-Therefore, there is a need for bike sharing programs to effectively understand the factors that influence demand so that they can better maintain inventory, schedule repairs, and manage resources.
+Count data have become popular dependent variables in studies in various areas, especially due to the growing availability of data on human and social behavior.
+Examples include the number of crimes in each neighborhood, number of accidents at an intersection, number of Facebook comments, ridership in bike sharing programs, etc. The wide availability of count data and the need for modeling such data as a function of other factors to establish causal relationships or to quantify correlated relationships has led to the widespread use of count data models.

-Many external factors influence bike demand including weather conditions, holidays, and working hours.
-Modeling bike sharing data therefore requires modeling time series of count data.
 The most commonly used regression models for cross-sectional count data are Poisson regression and Negative-Binomial regression.
-In addition, the Conway-Maxwell Poisson distribution (CMP) has gained increasing popularity for its flexibility and ability to handle both over- and under-dispersed data.
-Revived by \citet{shm05}, CMP is a two-parameter generalization of the Poisson, Bernoulli, and Geometric distributions.
-Suppose $Y$ is a random variable that follows a CMP distribution, then the probability mass function (p.m.f) for $Y\geq 0$ is defined as
+In addition, the Conway-Maxwell-Poisson (CMP) distribution (also known as the COM-Poisson distribution) has gained increasing popularity for its flexibility and ability to handle both over and under dispersed data.
+Revived by \citet{shm05}, the CMP distribution is a two-parameter generalization of the Poisson, Bernoulli, and Geometric distributions.
+Suppose $Y$ is a random variable that follows a CMP distribution, then the probability mass function (p.m.f.) for $Y\in \{0,1,2,\ldots \} $ is defined as